John David Duggar And Wife Abbie Pregnant, ‘Counting On’ Couple Announce They Are Expecting Their First Child

 Counting On fans immediately noted that the couple’s stance seemed to hint that perhaps a pregnancy announcement was coming soon.
 However, a number of fans commented on the post and said that the Duggar couple stands in similar positions frequently.
 For those who thought perhaps Abbie was pregnant, now they can celebrate that they were right.

 The Duggar family is in the midst of a serious baby boom right now.
 The Inquisitr recently noted that Joe and Kendra are expecting their second child, and Josh and Anna have their sixth baby on the way.
-Jessa and Ben recently welcomed their daughter Ivy and Josiah and Lauren are expecting a child after experiencing a difficult miscarriage a few months ago.
+Jessa and Ben recently welcomed their daughter Ivy, and Josiah and Lauren are expecting a child after experiencing a difficult miscarriage a few months ago.

-Sadly, Joy-Anna and her husband Austin had announced that they were expecting their second child recently too.
+Sadly, Joy-Anna and her husband Austin had announced that they were expecting their second child recently, too.
 Unfortunately, they lost the baby in early July and have shared their heartbreak over losing the baby they named Annabell Elise.

 Counting On fans will be anxious to follow along as John David Duggar and his wife Abbie embrace this first pregnancy and baby.
-A new season of the TLC show begins soon and it is clear there is a lot of family news for viewers to celebrate when new episodes do begin again.
+A new season of the TLC show begins soon, and it is clear there is a lot of family news for viewers to celebrate when new episodes begin again.